csctd/profile-website-ltaychack/_sources/index.md.txt

-# Portfolio
+# Introduction

-I'm a current first-year mathematics major at URI, graduating in 2027.
+I am a current first year student at URI pursuing a BS in mathematics.
+I am considering a double major in physics.